THE MISSION + THE MOJO

-It is important to us that what we are making and selling is both authentic and effective.
-All of our products are made with this in mind.
-All of our baths, washes, conjure oils, incenses, and dusting powders are handmade, in-house from recipes that have been passed down to us or developed through the years.
-We do not like to use synthetics, so our stuff may not smell as pretty as those offered by other vendors; however, we will say that the ingredients of our products are both natural and condition correct.
+Whatever your spiritual or mundane goal, we are here to be your Conjure Conspirators™.
+That is why it is of supreme importance to us that what we are making and selling is both authentic and effective.
+All of our baths, washes, conjure oils, incenses, and dusting powders are handmade, in-house from recipes that have been developed and tested over lifetimes.
+We do not use synthetics, so our stuff may not smell as pretty as those offered by other sellers, but on the other hand, you can always count on our ingredients being natural and condition-correct.

 Proprietor / Practitioner Extraordinaire